 On October 15, 2015, National Science Foundation Director France Córdova officially launched the Center for Power Optimization of Electro-Thermal Systems (POETS), an $18.5M Engineering Research Center based at the University of Illinois at Urbana-Champaign.
 The center, which is a collaboration with Howard University, Stanford University, and the University of Arkansas, includes KTH Royal Institute of Technology as one of two international partners.
 The relationship with KTH builds on INSPIRE-funded exchange of faculty, research staff, and students.

 Environment and Society in a Changing Arctic

-The innovative summer course Environment and Society in a Changing Arctic brings together faculty and students from KTH and Illinois to pursue interdisciplinary studies on Arctic resource management, geopolitics, geology, and climate change.
-With partial support from the Swedish Polar Research Secretariat, the 2013 iteration included a two-week stay on Svalbard, north of the Arctic Circle, with teaching and research in the field consisting of observations of the environmental impact of climate change and interviews with researchers and actors from the business community regarding their strategies in a changing Arctic.
+The innovative summer course Environment and Society in a Changing Arctic brings together faculty and students from KTH and Illinois to pursue interdisciplinary studies in Arctic resource management, geopolitics, indigenous culture, geology, and climate change.

 View the following video describing the 2012 program: